Kavish1504/House-Price-Prediction-Model/README.md

 # House-Price-Prediction-Model
-Predicting house prices using regression models with EDA, preprocessing, and cross-validation in scikit-learn.
+This project demonstrates how to build predictive models for estimating house prices based on historical housing data.
+It covers data preprocessing, exploratory data analysis (EDA), feature engineering, and implementation of multiple machine learning algorithms (Linear Regression, Decision Tree, and Random Forest).
+The project uses cross-validation and RMSE evaluation to select the best-performing model.